Albacete Fair: Alterations of the Fairground Building

 At the time of its inauguration in 1783, the building, built over the course of 33 days, consisted only of the exterior walls and the interior circle.
-It was finished in the following year, 1784.
+It was finished in the following year.

-Among the alterations and ampliations which took place at the Fairground Building from its beginnings, there are some of note:
+Among the alterations and ampliations which took place at the Fairground Building from its beginnings, there were several notable buildings.

 In 1876, the columns of the central circles were replaced by iron ones.

 Until 1877, there was a fountain for cattle in the center of the building.
 The fountain was removed and replaced by a kiosk.

-In 1912, the modernist kiosk was built, which was restored and still exists.
+In 1912, the modernist kiosk was built, which was restored and still exists today.

 In 1944, major work was done to make the building bigger, adding a third circle to the Pan, the exposition room, and two more saloons at the entrance.

-In 1974 the neoclassic façade was changed into white bricks, following the design of the architect Manuel Carrilero.
+In 1974, the neoclassic façade was changed into white bricks, following the design of the architect Manuel Carrilero.

 Between 2008 and 2010, for the 300th anniversary of the fair, major improvements were made to the fairgrounds and surrounding areas, including subterranean parking under the "Paseo."
-Another of the major improvements was a new iron gate, similar to the old one on the entrance of Los Jardinillos, in front of the Bullfighting ring.
+Another upgrade was a new iron gate, similar to the old one on the entrance of Los Jardinillos, in front of the Bullfighting ring.

+There was no fair in 2020.